Amazon Luxury Stores: The Gallery

 Challenge

-Luxury brands don't just sell products.
-They sell perception.
-And Amazon's default experience - dense grids, comparison shopping, algorithmic recommendations - was the opposite of what luxury requires.
-The challenge wasn't building a new UI.
-It was building a new operating model that could exist inside Amazon without being consumed by it.
-Brands needed to trust that their identity would be protected.
-Customers needed to trust that product was authentic.
-Amazon needed to enter a category it had historically been locked out of without compromising either side.
+Amazon’s default experience, dense grids, comparison shopping, and algorithmic recommendations, was the opposite of what luxury requires.
+The challenge was not designing a new interface.
+It was creating a new operating model that could exist within Amazon without being consumed by it.

 My Role